thuml/Large-Time-Series-Model/README.md

 ## For Developers

-For developers interest in large model adaptation, we provide fine-tuning code based on [non-HuggingFace checkpoints](https://drive.google.com/drive/folders/15oaiAl4OO5gFqZMJD2lOtX2fxHbpgcU8?usp=drive_link), which is a smaller version of Timer developed in the [TSLib](https://github.com/thuml/Time-Series-Library) style.
+For developers interest in model fine-tuning, we provide fine-tuning code using the [non-HuggingFace checkpoints](https://drive.google.com/drive/folders/15oaiAl4OO5gFqZMJD2lOtX2fxHbpgcU8?usp=drive_link), The checkpoint can be pre-trained and fine-tuned in a similiar way of [TSLib](https://github.com/thuml/Time-Series-Library).

 > [!NOTE]
 >  We recommend using [checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for model evaluation (e.g., zero-shot forecasting).
 However, it is not compatiable with the following fine-tuning code (but we are working on it :)
->
->

 ### Supported Tasks

-> **[Forecasting](./scripts/forecast/README.md)**: We provide all scripts for few-shot forecasting in this repo.
+> **[Forecasting](./scripts/forecast/README.md)**: We provide scripts for full- or few-shot forecasting in this repo.

 > **[Imputation](./scripts/imputation/README.md)**:  We propose segment-level imputation, which is more challenging than point-level imputation.

-> **[Anomaly Detection](scripts/anomaly_detection/README.md)**: We provide new benchmarks of predictive anomaly detection on [UCR Anomaly Archive](https://arxiv.org/pdf/2009.13807).
+> **[Anomaly Detection](scripts/anomaly_detection/README.md)**: We propose predictive anomaly detection using [UCR Anomaly Datasets](https://arxiv.org/pdf/2009.13807).
+The task aims to predict normal future variations and prevent risks in advance.

 We provide the README files illustrating each task under the folder ```./scripts/```.

 ### Code for Fine-tuning